sjforman/sjforman.github.io/_posts/2016-03-18-letter-of-the-law.md

 ---
 layout: post
-title: Autonomous Cars and The Letter of the Law
+title: Let's Hope Autonomous Cars Respect the Law
 ---

 > 21950.(a) The driver of a vehicle shall yield the right-of-way to a pedestrian crossing the roadway within any marked crosswalk or within any unmarked crosswalk...